littlelines/media_embed/README.md

 # MediaEmbed

-Easily embed media into haml/erb templates, bypassing the need to use JavaScript APIs if desired.
+Easily embed media (with options) into haml/erb templates, bypassing the need to use JavaScript APIs if desired.

-It comes bundled with a railtie for automatic Rails integration.
+This gem comes bundled with a railtie for automatic Rails integration.

 Currently supports: